dtudk/pythonsupport-page/docs/internal/exercises.rst

 Figure out the following:

-1. How to swap environment in the IDE instead of the default Python executable
+1. How to swap environment (interpreter) in the IDE instead of the default Python executable
 2. How to check the packages that are installed (some IDE's allows calling Pip directly in the ``IPython`` shell)